-Also, span of control refers to the number of people who directly report to a superior or a manager at a specific point in time in an origination.
+Also, a span of control refers to the number of people who directly report to a superior or a manager at a specific point in time in an origination.

-Furthermore, WAEC normally asks questions on this sub-topic regularly in the Business Management WASSCE examination.
+Furthermore, WAEC normally regularly asks questions on this sub-topic in the Business Management WASSCE examination.

 Also, you should note that the sub-topic is an integral part of the Business Management for Senior High School Students across the West African sub-region.

 In detail, these countries include Nigeria, Ghana, Sierra Leone, The Gambia, and Liberia.
 Now let us look at the Elements of a Valid Contract below.